-Want to pass your driving test first time?
+Want to pass your driving test the first time?
 Let us the test experts help you to pass.

-The UK Driving Test is designed to check whether or not the learner driver (provisional licence holder) has reached the minimum driving standard across a variety of types of roads and junctions, plus certain reversing exercises (manoeuvres).
-The aim of the UK driving test is to make sure that all newly qualified drivers are safe competent drivers, capable of driving safely on their own.
+The Driving Test is designed to check whether or not the learner driver has reached the minimum driving standard.
+The test includes a variety of types of roads and junctions, plus certain reversing exercises (manoeuvres).
+The aim of the driving test is to make sure that all newly qualified drivers are safe competent drivers.
+Capable of driving safely on their own.

-The practical driving test will normally last between 40-45 minutes and will include one of the four set manoeuvres and you may be asked to carry out an emergency stop (approx 1 in 3 tests conduct an emergency stop).
+The practical driving test will normally last between 40-45 minutes and will include one of the four set manoeuvres and you may also be asked to carry out an emergency stop (approximately 1 in 3 tests conduct an emergency stop).

 Make sure that you have the correct documents with you, as without these you will not be able to take your test and will lose your test fee.
 The documents you must bring with you are: